Panbear1983/Panbear1983/README.md

 # <a href="https://www.linkedin.com/in/peter-w-pan-49a961200/">Peter W Pan</a>'s IT and Cybersecurity 🔐 + Data Science Projects

 Once a designer with pixels in hand,
-I took a sharp turn toward >terminal_ land.
+I took a sharp turn toward the >terminal_ land.
-From machines learning in Python and SQL,
+From machine learning in Python and SQL,
-Chasing down the twilight of the tech rabbit hole.
+Pursuing data to cyber of the tech rabbit hole.

-Three years deep, fueled by the grind,
+Three years deep, fueled by the learning grind,
-With hands-on labs, I started to find🔎,
+With hands-on lab projects, I started to find🔎,
 Following the NIST framework, solving cyber crime
 It was more than just learning, but the mission over time.

 From vuln scans to threat detection flair,
 Each project builds with purpose and care.
-In a world that’s evolving byte by byte,
+In a world gets more danger byte by byte,
-I’ve found my calling—and it feels just right. 🌐
+I’ve found my calling and it feels just right. 🌐

 ## ⚠️ Vulnerability Management Projects